 Spring clean your finances in 7 easy steps

-It’s spring-cleaning time, right?
+There's nothing better than doing a deep clean of your house right?
+Clean house, clean mind.
 Sadly, our bank accounts rarely get the same light cast over them – but they’re no less in need of a diligent spruce up.

-So, here are our top seven tips for giving your back pocket a spring clean!
+So, here are our top seven tips for tidying up your finances to give your back pocket a spring clean!

 1. Declutter your monthly budget